Why we farm

 The farmily behind Margaret River Organic Farmer are Lawson Armstrong, Laura Bailey and our 3 children.
 We are living our dream on a small farm established in 2015 in the beautiful Margaret River region of Western Australia.
 From this slice of paradise, we are committed to produce good food for our family and yours.

 Lawson is from a fourth generation farming family.
-With a degree in viticulture, he has specialised in organic and biodynamic growing since 2001.
+With a degree in viticulture, he has specialised in organic and biodynamic growing for over 30 years.
 He achieved Organic certification for 3 different vineyards across Australia before moving into ethical protein farming.... switching an annual grape harvest for a daily egg harvest!

 Laura is a qualified teacher & has a background in curriculum development, renewable energy & permaculture.
 She facilitates eco workshops on regenerative & waste-free living, including the Living Smart community sustainability course hosted by local Governments and NGOs across the south west WA region.